Major chip flaws impact billions of devices

 "More specifically, all modern processors capable of keeping many instructions in flight are potentially vulnerable.
 In particular, we have verified Spectre on Intel, AMD, and ARM processors," the researchers said.

+The U.S. Computer Emergency Readiness Team recommended that users read advice posted online by Microsoft and software company Mozilla.

+The U.K.'s National Cyber Security Center advised organizations and individuals to "continue to protect their systems from threats by installing patches as soon as they become available."

 Google (GOOGL) programmer Jann Horn of Project Zero was one of the researchers who discovered the flaws.
-In a blog post he said his group alerted chipmakers to the issues in June.
-Since last fall, security researchers and companies have investigated and updated software systems to address the bugs.
+In a blog post, he said his group alerted chipmakers to the issues in June.
+Since last fall, security researchers and companies have investigated and updated software systems to address the flaws.

 Related: Hackers take advantage of bitcoin's wild ride